mets/METS-primer/Chapter-3.md

 metadata related to the object, such as structural and administrative metadata.

-### Attributes of the descriptive metadata section

-ID (*ID/R*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-The ID attribute on the `<dmdSec>` is required, and its value should be referenced from one or more DMDID attributes that are associated with other elements in the METS document.
-The following elements support references to a `<dmdSec>` via a DMDID attribute: `<file>`, `<stream>`, `<div>`.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-GROUPID (*string/O*): This identifier is used to indicate that different metadata sections may be considered as part of a group.
-Two metadata sections with the same GROUPID value are to be considered part of the same group.
-For example this facility might be used to group changed versions of the same metadata if previous versions are maintained in a file for tracking purposes.

-ADMID (*IDREFS/O*): Contains the ID attribute values of the `<digiprovMD>`, `<techMD>`, `<sourceMD>` and/or `<rightsMD>` elements within the `<amdSec>` of the METS document that contain administrative metadata pertaining to the current `<dmdSec>` element.
-Typically used in this context to reference preservation metadata (digiprovMD) which applies to the current metadata element.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-CREATED (*dateTime/O*): Specifies the date and time of creation for the metadata.

-STATUS (*string/O*): Indicates the status of this metadata (e.g., superseded, current, etc.).

 ### Descriptive metadata elements

 A descriptive metadata element can either wrap the metadata (mdWrap) or